RISK MANAGEMENT - 2023/4

 Module code: MANM279

-Risk management focuses on the types of risk that arise for a business including; market risk, credit risk, liquidity risk and interest rate risk.
+Risk management focuses on the following types of financial risk that arise for a business: market risk, credit risk and liquidity risk.
+A brief introduction to non-financial risks is also given, but is not the main focus.
 This module considers financial risk management strategies; how risk is evaluated; the methods that are available to hedge against risk and the strategies that are employed to mitigate risk.
 This is complemented by consideration of key risk management issues for financial institutions including bank capital adequacy.
 The lessons to be learned from the Financial Crisis of 2007-08 are also investigated.
 Understanding risk and how to identify and deal with it provides a key input for students of finance, accounting or banking.

 Surrey Business School